+To sum up, the observation that for $q=4$ and as $k$ increases, the model-based prediction error becomes similar to that of the Previous-day benchmark is consistent with model \eqref{eq:SSM_LG} being well-specified and Algorithm \ref{algo:online_2} learning the true parameter value.
+By contrast, when $k=8$ the model-based predictions with $q=3$ yield a larger average error than this Previous-day benchmark, indicating that this simpler $q=3$ model is insufficient to capture the underlying process well.

-The last four plots in Figure \ref{fig:LG_real} show, for $p=4$ and for the first run of the A-SV algorithm, the evolution of $\hat{\beta}_t^N$ as a function of $t$.
-The vertical lines in the plots represent the time instants $T_i$'s after which the value of $h_t$ is refreshed as explained above.
-In this figure, we observe that once $h_t$ is refreshed, the estimate $\hat{\beta}_t^N$ jumps to a new region of the parameter space and, in most cases, begins converging to some specific value.
+Finally, Figure \ref{fig:LG_real2} shows, for $q=4$ and for the first run of Algorithm \ref{algo:online_2}, the evolution of $\hat{\beta}_t^N$ as a function of $t$.
+The vertical lines in the plots represent the time instants $T_i$ after which the sequence of scale matrices $(t^{-1}\Sigma)_{t\geq 2}$ is refreshed as explained above.
+In this figure, we observe that once this sequence is refreshed, the estimate $\hat{\beta}_t^N$ jumps to a new region of the parameter space and, in most cases, begins converging to some specific value.
 This behaviour of $\hat{\beta}_t^N$ is consistent with the fact that the distribution of the data is non-stationary, but approximately stationary within each interval of the form $(T_i,T_{i+1}]$.